timc986/Big-Stopwatch-Ng/README.md

 ## Background

 Like many software developers, I enjoy writing codes and building side projects in my own time among other hobbies.
 I want to have a product that is truly my contribution and can be proudly shared with family and friends.
 Quite often I face a common problem when starting to plan for a new project: I am excited to try out on new tech new library or simply a new update, but I am not always exactly sure what to do with it.
-So I have written a couple of demo projects with the likes of C# .NET Core 3.1, Angular 8 and NativeScript 6 etc in the past, but they are all demo only and I didn't actually publish them.
+So I have written a couple of demo projects with the likes of C# .NET Core 3.1, Angular 8 and NativeScript 6 etc in the past, but they are all demo only or sometimes failed collaboration and I didn't actually publish them.
 Until last year.

 One day I was doing my usual fitness exercises at home with an online stopwatch showing on my monitor to keep track of the exercise time.
 I never liked those stopwatch websites even the one that I have been using for quite sometime.
 Yes a stopwatch is a stopwatch, but there is something about them that feels unpleasant.
 Maybe it's the UI design font type font size colour, or maybe it's just that I don't enjoy my eyes being shined by the bright white light from the fullscreen all white background of the website.